supern64/djs-simplecmd/README.md

 - **noArgumentRule**: (Boolean) True if the command can accept any amount of arguments including 0.
 - **noReturn**: (Boolean) True if the command won't return anything and will send the response itself.
 Useful if you use any function that is promise-based.
 - **cooldown**: (Number) The amount of milliseconds the user has to wait before invoking a command again.

-# Todos
-1. Add an auto argument parser system to parse a list of arguments to an object
-2. Add a way to pass custom data on the parser to the commands themselves
-3. Autogenerate help command

 If you have any issues regarding the library, you can file an issue report on [GitHub](https://github.com/chanonlim/djs-simplecmd)!